 18-year-old who officials say threatened a shooting at West High School arrested

 Jan.
-25—An 18-year-old was arrested Wednesday after he threatened a shooting at West Anchorage High School, officials said.
+26—An 18-year-old was arrested Wednesday after he threatened a shooting at West Anchorage High School, officials said.

 Gabriel Schooler, 18, a West High student, was jailed on charges of second-degree terroristic threats, according to police.
 There was no indication that weapons were brought onto school grounds, according to police.